2016/17 Architecture & Technology

 “Technology is the answer ... but what was the question?”
 (Cedric Price, 1966)

 The Greek term téchne, is a term which up until today in European philosophy, coined the notion of Art, Science, and Craft.
-The histories of technology with all of its branches could be summed up as the history of inventions in form of tools and techniques.
+The histories of technology with all of its branches could also be looked at as the history of inventions in form of tools and techniques.
 Those are closely connected to other historical developments such as science, economics, political and social agendas - a history of the very human condition itself.
 Whether viewed through the topic of energy, information, productivity, tools, or social development, today most of the world is accommodating a “technically civilized life” to some extent.

 “It is the moral, economic, and political choices we make, not the machines we use”, Lewis Mumford argues, “that have produced a capitalist industrialized machine-oriented economy, whose imperfect fruits serve the majority so imperfectly.”
 (Mumford: Technics and Civilisation, 1934)